Sweet Stuff

 Should we worry about our young leaders pursuing "music careers" because an industry has grown up around "worship" that has provided a few people with occupations?
 How sad if we fixate on that.

 First, as far as an "industry", we don't have to worry there.
-The Christian (and worship) music "industry is practically vaporised.
+The Christian (and worship) music "industry" is practically vaporised.
 Today, whether you have a real ministry from God in worship, or an imagined one from vanity, your chances of "making it" are about 0.000833%.
 Seriously.
 Because of the 120 million people who claim to be Christians in the US (and that is being very generous, since we know that many people don't actually go to church!), only a few hundred of those actually make their living as bonafide, full-time, Christian musicians and artists who work in the "music industry".
 The point is this- the industry is not just small, it is minuscule.
 Additionally, it is shrinking at an alarming rate in due no small part to the collapse of the commercial music model at the hands of the internet age.
 No one is making a living in music these days unless they are providing something real-- like the ability to actually perform live music, a gifting to truly minister in a local church, a heart to genuinely care for people.
 For all intents and purposes, selling "product" is dead.
 CDs don't sell, and only 1 in 20 downloads of music are legal.
 Illegal stealing of music (Christians included) has destroyed the music industry.
 What remains are simply people and God's gifts on them.
 If that is not a return to reality I don't know what is.

 Should we teach young leaders to not fixate and seek a musical career of "glory" at the expense of a contrite devotional heart?
 Obviously we should teach them.
 But to judge "modern worship" as corrupt is as short sighted as the praise and worship naysayers 30 years ago because it lays on the heads of every Christian, musician and worshiper a judgement that really only applies to a very, very small minority of hurting people who are looking inappropriately to follow a misguided sense of ministry by relying on a worship industry to make them famous as they "serve God".